 7. Window Sill Styling

-Getting back to home decor… My parent’s large window sill spans almost 10′ right and left of her sink.
+Getting back to decorating for Fall… My parent’s large window sill spans almost 10′ right and left of her sink.
 For those who have a window over their sink area, that space becomes your view.
 Why not make it beautiful?
 We put away her Summer orchids and brought out fresh basil plants, gourds, corn stock art, and a pumpkin spice chai agape candle from my friend Rachel Rae Living.
 You can only imagine the smells coming from this kitchen!

 Centered over the sink is a large ceramic cow figurine.
 We added more copper accents and additional gourds and moss orbs.
-Not too busy but enough to create interest.
+Not too busy but enough to create interest when decorating for Fall.
 A few unripened tomatoes are added from time to time.

 Heading into the formal living room is a new addition.
 A large oversize botanical bird print, her silver pheasants, and a pair pf vintage pewter tall candlesticks adorn the fireplace mantel.
 On a side table, a porcelain Lladros bird rest in a nest of craft paper straw in a wicker basket.